UniversalDependencies/docs/_scn/index.md

 *There are some cases of deverbal forms, mostly verbal participles, tagged as ADJ: *sugnu vivu*

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Features

 *NOUN is inflected for Gender (Masc or Fem) and Number (Sing or Plur).
 *VERB is inflected for Mood, Tense, Person.
 *ADJECTIVE agrees with nouns for Gender and Number; but in some cases, adjectives are invariant with respect to Gender and/or Number.

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

 ---